• Skip to primary navigation

 • salt: to enhance the flavor.
 I use Himalayan pink salt in all of my recipes.

-• sunflower seed butter: I used Sunbutter.
+• sunflower seed butter: I used unsweetened Sunbutter.
 May be substituted with any creamy nut or seed butter

 • vanilla extract: optional, but added for flavor